 Paper waste bin

-The Blue Bin (also called paper waste bin) is intended for waste paper and is offered in Bonn without additional fees.
+The Blue Bin (also called paper garbage can) is intended for waste paper and is offered in Bonn without additional fees.
 The production of paper from waste paper reduces fresh water consumption, wastewater pollution and energy requirements.
 Both environmental protection paper and recycled paper consist of 100 percent waste paper.

-What does not belong in the paper waste bin?
+What does not belong in the paper garbage can?

 ✓ Paper and cardboard packaging (e.g. folding boxes), cardboard boxes,